neopragma/ruby-galaxy/README.md

 The series of blog posts I mentioned earlier walks the reader through the setup steps for all these tools.
 Each online service also provides documentation, tutorials, and help for using their facilities.
 You might want to use different tools.
 For instance, many people prefer Circle CI to Travis CI.
 The specific tools you use aren't important for the purpose of this exercise.
 You might prefer to use an IDE on your local machine rather than CodeAnywhere.
 You might prefer to work in a different programming language.
 It's all good.
 I'm going to assume you can handle all that and move on.

+We have not created a persistent data store yet.
+That's because we decided it was out of scope for the Echo Transaction item.

+Time:

+Create project on Github

+- If someone on the team has done this before: 5 minutes
+- If no one on the team has done this before: 15 minutes

+Create project and container on CodeAnywhere

+- If someone on the team has done this before: 10 minutes
+- If no one on the team has done this before: 30 minutes

+Sign up for Travis CI (not including config file)

+- If someone on the team has done this before: 5 minutes
+- If no one on the team has done this before: 10 minutes

+Sign up for Code Climate

+- If someone on the team has done this before: 5 minutes
+- If no one on the team has done this before: 10 minutes

+Sign up for Heroku (not including config file)

+- If someone on the team has done this before: 5 minutes
+- If no one on the team has done this before: 10 minutes

+Cycle Time so far:

+- Best case: 00:30 + 00:30 = 01:00
+- Worst case: 01:00 + 01:15 = 02:15

-## Project Setup
+## Work Item 1: Project Setup

 Let's organize our directory structure and install development tools for the project on our CodeAnywhere instance.
 (If you're working on a local instance you can do an equivalent setup according to your preferences.)
 The default CodeAnywhere configuration of an Ubuntu 16.04 instance for Ruby development gives us a practical starting point.
-Let's see where we are:
+Let's see where we are.

+The command

 ```shell
 ruby --version